usbong/documentation/Usbong/R&D/Notes/References/books/theRaceForANewGameMachine.md

 #### Additional Notes:
 1) "Floating-point units are included in many microprocessors, but they involve some very complex circuitry with a high transistor count, which translates into costly silicon real estate.
 Due to this complexity and size, they create much greater challenges for achieving high frequencies."<br/>

-2) Floating-point numbers, i.e. numbers with decimal points, cause more accurate computation outputs than using only whole numbers, i.e. Integers.<br/>
+2) Floating-point numbers, i.e. numbers with decimal points, cause more accurate computation outputs than only whole numbers, i.e. Integers.<br/>
 <b>Example:</b><br/>
 If with floating-point numbers: 10.0/3.0=3.3333...<br/>
 If with whole numbers, 10/3=3<br/>